 Fungus gnats are an economical pest.
 The larvae effectively prune the fine, new root hairs, reducing the growth rate of the plant and its’ vigor.
 For roses grown in loose soil such as coco fiber, Stratiolaelaps scimitus, formerly known as Hypoaspis miles or, if allowed, Gaeolaelaps gillespiei, (now collectively referred to as Ss), should be applied to each pot at the time of planting.
 The rate should be 10 per pot, or 250 per square meter, whichever is less.

 In an established crop, Dalotia coriaria should be added for control at a rate of 0.1 per square meter, just once.
+These mites, outdoors, will also control the rose midge in its soil-dwelling pupal stage.

 The use of Monitoring/Trapping/Banking plants is essential in Rose production.
 Bush beans are extremely valuable.
 Thrips, spider mite and whitefly find the beans extremely attractive and, in many situations, actually pull the pests off the Roses.
 Both Encarsia and Delphastus find the beans to their liking, so, in addition to trapping and monitoring, the beans can become effective banking plants for these biological controls.